telerik/winforms-docs/controls/treemap/colorizers.md

 ### RangeColorizer

 This RangeColorizer contains a set of ranges defined by the **Stops** collection of values.
-It chooses the color to be applied according to the TreeMapDataItem's value and the From and To values of each range.
+It chooses the color to be applied according to the TreeMapDataItem's value and the stops that define the range.

 >note If no values are added to the **Stops** collection, the RangeColorizer gets the minimum/maximum values among the items and calculates default ranges.